Opioid Use Disorder | Medication-Assisted Treatment

 - Naltrexone (nal-trek-sohn)

-The IMAT program is an effort that ensures patients get the care they need, from anywhere in the MaineHealth system.
-The program is designed so that all patients get the best quality of care, at the level they need, and at a location as close to home as possible.
-Patients who need intensive services will get care by providers with special addiction training until they are more stable.
-More stable and healthy patients can get their IMAT treatment at primary care offices by doctors and behavioral health clinicians.
-If a patient’s condition worsens, they can switch back to intensive care for more help until they become more stable and ready to return to receiving care at a primary care office.
+The IMAT program helps patients get the care they need, close to home.
+Patients who need intensive services can get care by providers with special addiction training.
+More stable patients can get their IMAT treatment at primary care offices by doctors and behavioral health clinicians.
+If a patient’s condition worsens, they can switch back to intensive care for more help until they become healthier and ready to return to receiving care at a primary care office.